Paracetamol, codeine phosphate hemihydrate, doxylamine succinate

 Acute breathing difficulties such as bronchitis, unstable asthma or emphysema

 Known intolerance to medicines used to treat or prevent pain

 Diarrhoea caused by antibiotics or poisoning

-Do not take Mersyndol Forte if you have alcohol dependence.
+Do not take Mersyndol Forte if you have experienced systemic allergy (generalised

 Do not take Mersyndol Forte during the third trimester of pregnancy.

 Do not take Mersyndol Forte during labour, especially if the baby is premature.

 This medicine contains codeine, which may produce withdrawal effects in the newborn

 Do not take Mersyndol Forte if you are breastfeeding or planning to breastfeed.